huwwpnotes/huwwpnotes.github.io/pages/web.md

 `hydra 192.168.1.69 http-form-post "form_login.php:user=^USER^&pass=^PASS^:Bad login" -L users.txt -P pass.txt -o hydra-http-post-attack.txt`

+### SSL/TLS

+SSL/TLS are protocols used for encrypting information between two points.

+The SSL Handshake is Asymmetric and the sending of data uses symmetric encryption.

+The handshake protocol is:

+1. The client sends the SSL versions and ciphers it can use to the server
+2. Server selects a compatible version and cipher, then sends it's certificate + public key
+3. Client checks the certificate & then generates a pre-master key, encrypts it with the servers public key and sends it back
+4. Server decrypts the pre-master secret with it's private key, and then the client AND server both perform the same steps on the pre-master key to generate the *shared secret*
+5. Client and server exchange messages to test the shared secret and say that all future communications will be encrypted with it.

 ---

 ## SQL Injection

+SQL injection attack consists of insertion of a SQL query via the input data from the client to the application.

 Suppose a SQL query like below, where parameters are received from user input